Aeroluna/LunaCoopMod/README.md

 Copied from Versus.

-- Fixed an issue where Hi-Sec Auto Tracking upgrade tooltip listing wrong structures.
+- Fixed an issue where Hi-Sec Auto Tracking upgrade tooltip listed wrong structures.
 - Fixed an issue where Hi-Sec Auto Tracking used the hotkey B instead of H.

 yeah.